San Luis Río Colorado: Transportation

-San Luis Río Colorado Airport is the general aviation airport serving this city.
-The nearest International airport to San Luis Río Colorado is General Rodolfo Sánchez Taboada International Airport near Mexicali.
-San Luis Río Colorado has highway connections to other parts of Mexico (State highway 40 and Mexican Federal Highway 2).
+San Luis Río Colorado Airport used to be the general aviation airport serving this city until it was demolished in the early 2020s.
+However, the nearest International airport to San Luis Río Colorado is Mexicali International Airport near Mexicali.
+San Luis Río Colorado has highway connections to other parts of Mexico (Sonora State Highway 40 and Mexican Federal Highway 2).
 There is a border crossing with San Luis, Arizona.
 Several intercity bus companies (including TUFESA) stop at the San Luis Río Colorado bus station.